Spain & Portugal: Coastal Camino de Santiago | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-The warm-up ride will give you the opportunity to become familiar with your bike as you ride country roads with little traffic.
-The ride is fairly level, mostly through lovely forests and farmlands and following the banks of the Ulla River.
+The warm-up ride offers a chance to get comfortable with your bike as you pedal along quiet country roads.
+The route is mostly level, winding through scenic forests and farmland, and following the banks of the Ulla River.

 Cumulative Distance Range: 23 km (14 miles)